Eye Catcher Poppy

 Spring Planting: this product will be shipped late April through May according to your hardiness zone.

 Papaver orientale.
 There is nothing more lovely in a garden than a poppy in bloom.
 Extra large double orange-red flowers atop strong, sturdy stems.
+In early summer nothing compares to the grace of Oriental Poppy flowers.
+They bloom with such large, brightly coloured papery flowers, you can spot them from a great distance.
+Oriental Poppies are very long-lived and virtually care free.
 Height 22".
 No. 1 root.

 Sold as: Pkg of 1